wavemaker/docs/learn/how-tos/settimezone-function.md

    ```
   ![script_screenshot.png](/learn/assets/script_screenshot.png)

+   ## For Application Level
-  For Application level, in App.js write the below script.
+   In App.js write the below script.
 Using this script, the specified timezone will be used across all time-related widgets within the application.

    ``` Javascript